-Marty decided on a plant pallet of purple, white, and green because the “colors are very relaxing.”
+Marty decided on a purple, white, and green plant pallet because the “colors are very relaxing.”
 And she chose many plants with animal names.

 White flowering Kousa dogwood (Cornus Kousa) anchors the surrounding garden along with an assortment of Pussy willows, including ‘Black Cat’ (Salix chaenomeloides) with silvery-black catkins.
 Then there’s ‘Mt Asama’ (S. gracilistyla) with pinkish catkins.
 And ‘Winter Glory,’ which has silvery-pink catkins when they emerge, then grow three inches long.

 Cotinus Coggyria’ Velveteeny’, a dwarf version of the much-loved Royal Purple Smoke Bush, takes center stage in the planters.
 Beneath them, the prolific white-flowering ‘Abbotswood’ Shrubby Cinquefoil (Potentilla fruticosa).
-Cascading over the edges of the planters are the dainty white daisies of Brachyscome’ White Bliss’ and the striking purply-wine foliage of Joseph’s Coat (Alternanthera dentata purpurea tricolor), both annuals here.
+Cascading over the planters’ edges are the dainty white daisies of Brachyscome’ White Bliss’ and the striking purply-wine foliage of Joseph’s Coat (Alternanthera dentata purpurea tricolor), both annuals here.